Buffan3369/Neotropical_mammals/README.md

 * `/data_2023/` contains "light" data, *i.e*,. [environment predictors](https://github.com/Buffan3369/Neotropical_mammals/tree/main/data_2023/MBD) for MBD analyses, [PyRate inputs](https://github.com/Buffan3369/Neotropical_mammals/tree/main/data_2023/PyRate/EXTENDED), [time bins](https://github.com/Buffan3369/Neotropical_mammals/tree/main/data_2023/time_bins) and some minor things related to systematics.
 * `/PPTEST/` contains the output of our preservation model tests.
 * `/R/` contains all the scripts used to process and analyse the data, and to make the figures.
 It is divided into two principal subfolders.
-    * `/R/Data_processing/` contains all the scripts that we used to process the input data.
+    * `/R/Data_processing/` contains all the scripts that we used to process the input data, including computer-supervised cleaning.
     * `/R/Visualisation/` contains all the scripts we used to make the figures.
     * Additionally, the `/R/useful/` folder contains helper scripts for data processing and visualisation.
 * `/Bash/` contains the shell scripts used to run the analyses.